Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Processes up to branching and weak bisimilarity

 We fix a set $\Act$ of \emph{actions}, and declare a special action $\silent$ that we assume is not in $\Act$.
 We denote by $\Actt$ the set $\Act\cup\{\silent\}$, and we let $\acta$ range over $\Act$ and $\act$ over $\Actt$.
 The set $\PTERMS$ of \emph{process expressions} is generated by the following grammar:

-The language above is \textsf{BCCS} (the core of Milner's \textsf{CCS} \cite{Mil89}) extended with a construction $\_\merge\_$ to express interleaving parallelism and the prefix iteration construction $\starpref{\act}\_$ to be able to specify a restricted form of infinite behaviour.
-To be able to omit some parentheses when writing process expressions, we adopt the convention that $\pref{\act}$ and $\starpref{\act}$ bind stronger, and $\altc$ binds weaker than all the other operations.
+The language above is \textsf{BCCS} (the core of Milner's \textsf{CCS} \cite{Mil89}) extended with a construction $\_\merge\_$ to express interleaving parallelism and the prefix iteration construction $\starpref{\act}\_$ to specify a restricted form of infinite behaviour.
+We include only a very basic notion of parallel composition in our calculus, but note that this is just to simplify the presentation.
+Our unique decomposition theory extends straightforwardly to more intricate notions of parallel composition, e.g., modelling some form of communication between components.
+To be able to omit some parentheses when writing process expressions, we adopt the conventions that $\pref{\act}$ and $\starpref{\act}$ bind stronger, and that $\altc$ binds weaker than all the other operations.

 \paragraph{Operational semantics and branching and weak bisimilarity}